 The hike to Heather Lake is listed as either easy or moderate.
 It’s a 4.6-mile jaunt with an elevation gain of 1,034 feet.
 You can make the Heather Lake hike anytime of year, but I think it’s especially beautiful in the winter.
 The trail can be conquered as a hike or a snowshoe.
 When I was recently there with my dad, most of the trail was snow free except the final mile (or so) to Heather Lake.
 We both wore winter hiking boots with microspikes to help with the compact, icy snow.

 The start of the Heather Lake hike takes you through second-growth forest (you might notice springboard notches in the leftover stumps).
 You eventually meet an old skid road before climbing the rest of the way through true old-growth forest.
 At the top, you’ll find a stunning view of Heather Lake (pretty much frozen over when we were there) and its surrounding peaks.
-I posted a picture of Heather Lake on Facebook, and a friend who’d made the hike before commented: “The view is so breathtaking once you arrive; like heaven opened a little door.”
+I posted a picture of the lake on Facebook, and a friend who’d made the hike before commented: “The view is so breathtaking once you arrive; like heaven opened a little door.”
 I thought that summed it up pretty well.

 Have you ever done the winter hike to Heather Lake?
 How was your experience?
 We’d love to hear from you!
 Please leave a comment below or connect with us on Twitter, Facebook, and Instagram.
 Don’t forget to also check out Seattle Bloggers for more great places to visit around the Emerald City!